Skip to content

 R (−26)Magnetics Inc.0.05001.652.251.50DC-bias inductors

 At 100 kHz, N97 consistently beats N87 for efficiency-critical designs.
 Its lower CmC_m reduces core loss by approximately 35% at the same flux density and frequency.
 The optimizer selects N97 at the low-loss end of the Pareto front and N87 at the balanced and minimum-volume end.
+This makes sense — N97 is more expensive, so you only use it when efficiency justifies the cost.

 For switching frequencies above 200 kHz, N49 or 3F36 consistently dominate.
 The fαf^{\alpha} scaling with α1.86\alpha \approx 1.86 means doubling frequency from 100 kHz to 200 kHz increases core loss by 21.863.6×2^{1.86} \approx 3.6\times.
+That's brutal.
 Switching from N87 to 3F36 at 200 kHz recovers roughly half this increase.
-The optimizer finds this crossover empirically — no hard-coded frequency threshold needed.
+The optimizer finds this crossover empirically — there's no hard-coded frequency threshold.
+It just evaluates everything and picks the winner.

 Saturation Margin and Fill Factor

-Saturation is checked at the worst-case operating point (Vin×1.1V_{in} \times 1.1, any load).
+Saturation is checked at the worst-case operating point — Vin×1.1V_{in} \times 1.1, any load.
 A 10% input over-voltage alone increases BpkB_{pk} by 10%.
-Combined with a 10% reduction in N1N_1 from a tolerance-induced design change, the cumulative effect can push a marginal design into saturation.
+Combine that with a 10% reduction in N1N_1 from a tolerance-induced design change, and the cumulative effect can push a marginal design into saturation.
 The optimizer's 20% derate (Bpk<0.8×BsatB_{pk} < 0.8 \times B_{sat}) provides this headroom explicitly.
+Most engineers use 10–15%, which is tight.
+20% gives you room for real-world variation.
 Fill factor ku<0.40k_u < 0.40 accounts for wire insulation, bobbin wall thickness, and interlayer tape.
 A design showing ku=0.42k_u = 0.42 on paper is physically impossible to wind consistently.
-The constraint is enforced strictly — no trade-off against loss or volume is accepted.
+Ask any magnetics house — they'll tell you 0.40 is already optimistic for hand-wound assemblies.
+The constraint is enforced strictly.
+No trade-off against loss or volume is accepted.
+If it doesn't fit, it's not a valid design.

 Interleaving and AC Winding Loss

 For the ETD34/N87 design with AWG22 primary wire, Δ=dwπ/4/δ1.37\Delta = d_w \sqrt{\pi/4} / \delta \approx 1.37.
 With a simple P-S arrangement and 4 primary layers, the Dowell model gives FR4.8F_R \approx 4.8.
 Primary copper loss is 4.8× the DC prediction.
+If you calculated resistance based on wire length and DC resistivity, you're off by a factor of five.
+That's why your prototype runs hot.

 P-S-P interleaving splits the primary into two halves flanking the secondary.
 Each half now has only 2 effective layers.
 The proximity effect term (nl21)(n_l^2 - 1) drops from 15 to 3 — a 5× reduction.
 The resulting FRF_R falls from 4.8 to approximately 1.9, cutting AC copper loss by more than half.